 Soros’, in 2016, seems to have changed his mind about not getting involved in politics.
 As a matter of fact, he seems enthusiastic about it, more that ever before.
 Compared to 2004, when George Soros spent a whopping $27 million to try and defeat Bush, the billionaire has already contributed $25 million to Clinton’s campaign.
 With the elections fast approaching, the spending is expected to increase, as indicated by sources close to the billionaire.

 His reemergence, though unexpected, is certainly explainable.
 Soros regretted not supporting Clinton in 2008.
 This may have been his motivation on opensocietyfoundations.org.
 Secondly, Clinton and Soros have been close allies for over 20 years.
 Furthermore, Clinton’s principles seem to be in line with what Soros stands for.
 What makes it worse for Donald Trump, the Republican’s preferred presidential candidate, is that Soros has never liked his ideologies.
-Reforms such as the criminal justice reform, and the immigration reform, are things developments that Soros has always worked against.

 To show his solemn support for Clinton’s candidature, George Soros was to attend the Democratic convention, something he had never done before.
 It was at the convention that Clinton was to accept her nomination as the party’s flag bearer.
 Soros, however, failed to turn up.
 A close associate of his says that, this was so because his boss had to run things in Europe.
 It seems like the billionaire has recently gone back to active trading.
 Despite all this, Soros’ support for Clinton will definitely be a huge problem for Trump’s team at http://time.com/4581137/george-soros-donald-trump-hate-crime-minorities-election/.